Nike Voice Sale for Sneaker Launch Runs Away with Cannes Lions Awards

 Voice for Self-Lacing

 Nike and R/GA brought RAIN on to find a unique way of using voice technology for the release of its Adapt BB self-lacing shoes, and the agency came up with the idea of a real-time sale of the sneakers during a basketball game.
 The promotional event took place last February during halftime at a game between the Los Angeles Lakers and the Boston Celtics where those watching the game with access to Google Assistant could use “ask Nike” to buy a pair of the $350 shoes.
 Six minutes later, the shoes were gone.

 “The most unique element was that it was a voice-activated sale during a live broadcast,” said RAIN client strategy director Dale LaRue in an interview with Voicebot.
 “It’s the first time anyone’s seen that voice could actually unlock content in real-time.”

-A novel commerce experience was ideal for selling the Adapt BB, LaRue explained, because of the futuristic nature of the shoe itself.
+LaRue explained that a novel commerce experience was ideal for selling the Adapt BB because of the futuristic nature of the shoe itself.
 The shoe uses sensor technology to determine the perfect fit and adjust the laces to the best form for the foot.

 Nothing But Net

 Nike worked with R/GA, RAIN, and the NBA to build up interest in the event and to explain the new concept.
 NBA players Jayson Tatum and Kyle Kuzma starred in special videos for Google Assistant screens to answer fan questions about how it would work.
 On-screen messages were displayed during the game on TNT to get people hyped about the halftime activity, and commentator Ernie Johnson officially announced the sale had begun and that viewers should ask Google Assistant to reserve a pair for them.